sadmankiba/bendability/docs/Boundaries.md

 ## C3.
 Mean bendability in Boundaries
+### Exp 3.5 Prob distrib mean c0 of boundaries, nucs and linkers.
+**Research ques**
+- How are boundaries showing more tendency towards bendability?
+- How are boundaries NDRs showing more tendency towards bendability?
 ### Exp 3.4 Box plot mean c0 combining all boundaries in a chromosome.
 Compare with nucs, linkers.
 **Research Ques**
 *Boundaries*